-10 credits in the mathematics department as follows:
+10 credits in the Mathematics Department as follows:

-- Core courses: MATH 152, MATH 205, MATH 210, MATH 300 - Electives: four additional credits in courses numbered above MATH 170, at least three of which are numbered at or above MATH 200 - Advanced Sequence: one of the sequences MATH 321-322; MATH 331-332; MATH 341-342 - Research Experience: Each student must complete a research project leading to a written and oral presentation.
+- Core courses: MATH 152, MATH 205, MATH 210, MATH 300 - Electives: 6 additional courses as follows: At most one of MATH 175 and MATH 180; At least 5 courses numbered above MATH 210, at least two of which are numbered above Math 300 - Research Experience: Each student must complete a research project leading to a written and oral presentation.
 This requirement may be fulfilled through MATH 361, MATH 399, or an honors project, and must be certified by the department chair.
 Full credits earned in this experience may apply to the elective credit requirement.